T

 landmark

 The official residence of the Spanish Royal Family, though now used primarily for state ceremonies.
-Explore its opulent state rooms, the Royal Armory, and the adjacent Sabatini Gardens.
+Marvel at its opulent state rooms, armory, and the Sabatini Gardens.

-• Check the official schedule for potential closures due to royal events.
+• Check the official schedule for any closures due to royal events.

 4. Evening